Elegant, Reusable, Thick, Rugged, Durable

 All promo codes are ONLY valid on Foods Alive products, but EXCLUDES multi-packs, bundles, samples, and bulk items because these items are already discounted.
 All promo codes are one-time use promo codes.

-Promo codes are also NOT valid on 3rd party vendor items such as CocoRinga, BioCoffee, Carafes, Aloe Vera Juice, etc.
+Promo codes are also NOT valid on 3rd party vendor items such as CocoRinga, BioCoffee, Carafes, etc.

-Foods Alive takes food safety very seriously.
-All foods that are grown in nature contain trace levels of naturally occurring elements/minerals such as lead and cadmium, which are naturally present in all soils because they are found in the Earth’s crust.
+Widespread in nature and in soil, lead is found in low levels.
 Because these minerals, including cadmium and lead, are present naturally in the soil, they are absorbed by plants through their roots along with other nutrients.
-As a result, there may be unavoidable traces occurring in virtually all foods, including fish, meats, grains, fruits and vegetables.
+As a result, there may be unavoidable trace amounts occurring in virtually all foods, including fish, meats, grains, fruits and vegetables.

 The Food and Drug Administration (FDA) and other health authorities have determined that tiny traces of naturally occurring minerals in foods are unavoidable and do not present a public health risk, threat of injury, or need for warnings.
 The FDA regularly monitors the amount of cadmium and lead in food and we ensure that our products safely pass any FDA regulations.